 - Frequently asked questions

 - One-time payment only without subscription fees

 - Available for desktop computers (Windows and Mac) and iPad devices

-- Wide range of file types supported during import and export operations
+- A wide range of file types is supported during import and export operations

 - The full spectrum of CMYK and ICC color management